cgoIT/contao-leads-optin-bundle/README.md

 You have to enable the "Anfragen speichern" checkbox inside the form configuration.
 After enabling the checkbox, you will see the base configuration for leads and another checkbox "Anfragen speicher OptIn".
 You have to setup the base configuration, then you can enable the opt in.
-Simply choose a notifaction you have created in the first step, select the ip tracking or not and finally choose a redirect page for the OptIn-Link.
+Simply choose a notification you have created in the first step, select the ip tracking or not and finally choose a redirect page for the OptIn-Link.

 ![Form configuration](docs/screenshot-form-configuration.png)